 Pro tip: The amount of chemicals needed is based on the gallons of water your hot tub holds.
 Check your owner’s manual to find out how much water your hot tub holds.

 Cleaning your filters is a part of routine hot tub maintenance and helps the pumps operate effectively.
-You will need to clean the filter about once a month, based on typical use.
-The filter should can be reused for about a year with proper care.
+You will need to rinse your filter weekly and clean it about once a month, based on typical use.
+Your hot tub filter should last about a year with proper care.

 In this hot tub how-to video, learn the best way to clean spa filters, what filter cleaner to use, and when not to use a filter cleaner.